-Panel Member #1 Split sample test-retest statistic 0.587
+Panel Member #1 Split sample test retest statistic 0.424

-Missing from the split sample analysis was an analysis that has proven useful in the past to assessing how reliably the measure identifies relative performance, specifically, the quintile-to-quintile cross tab of hospitals comparing the first sample to the second.
+Missing from the split sample analysis was an analysis that has proven useful in the past to assessing how reliably the measure identifies relative performance, specifically, the quintile to quintile cross tab of hospitals comparing the first sample to the second.

-S/N: Median 0.57
+S/N: Median 0.51

-S/N: 10th percentile 0.20
+S/N: 10th percentile 0.21

-S/N: 90th percentile 0.84
+S/N: 90th percentile 0.76

-Out of 4,642 hospitals in measure cohort 110 performed "better than the U.S. national rate," 3,454 performed "no different from the U.S. national rate," and 149 performed "worse than the U.S. national rate."
-929 were classified as "number of cases too small" (fewer than 25) to reliably tell how well the hospital is performing.
+In sample of 4,074 hospitals in the measure cohort., 17 performed "better than the U.S. national rate," 2,107 performed "no different from the U.S. national rate," and 18 performed "worse than the U.S. national rate."
+1,932 were classified as "number of cases too small" (fewer than 25) to reliably tell how well the hospital is performing.

-The 10^{th} - 90^{th} percentile RSRRs are 20.3-23.7, a 3.4 percentage point difference.
-Given the number of cases, this is clinically meaningful, but the limited range imposes a substantial burden to reliably measure relative performance.
+The 10th-90th percentile RSRRs are 15.3-17.1, a 1.8 percentage point difference.
+Given the number of cases, this is clinically meaningful, but the small range imposes a substantial burden to reliably measure relative performance.

 The results of the testing suggest the measure cannot reliably differentiate performance.
 The split sample test statistic is low against the standard that would differentiate hospitals, the S/N median is low against a standard that would differentiate hospitals.
 (The Adams S/N analysis made a S/N of 0.7 its de facto standard.)
-This is also reflected in the small number of hospitals identified as performing better than or worse than the national rate, 259 out of 3,713 with 25 or more cases (less than 10%).
+This is also reflected in the small number of hospitals identified as performing better than or worse than the national rate.